-The Calaveras Public Utility District Water System in conjunction with the State Water Resources Control Board, and/or Calaveras County Health Department, has determined that, through abatement of the health hazard and comprehensive testing of the water, your water is safe to drink for the areas of Gatewood Avenue and Snyder Court in San Andreas that were notified on Monday, July 6, 2020..
+The Calaveras Public Utility District Water System in conjunction with the State Water Resources Control Board, and/or Calaveras County Health Department, has determined that, through abatement of the health hazard and comprehensive testing of the water, your water is safe to drink.

-The area of Gatewood Avenue and Snyder Court in San Andreas will be experiencing a water outage due to a scheduled leak repair on Tuesday, July 7, 2020 starting at 8:00am for approximately 7 hours.
+The area of High School Street, 174 W. St. Charles Street and 254 W. St. Charles Street in San Andreas will be experiencing a water outage due to a leak repair for approximately 8 hours starting at 8am on Monday, August 10, 2020.
 Please call the office at (209) 754-9442 or check back on the website for updates and more information.
 Sorry for any inconvenience.

 If you have questions about other uses of tap water, such as bathing and dish washing, please call your water system or read this guidance: https://www.cdc.gov/healthywater/emergency/ dwa-comm-toolbox/before/tools/What-to-Do-During-a-Boil-Water-Advisory.docx

 STATE WATER BOARD'S DIVISION OF DRINKING WATER INFORMATION